MagaluCloud/terraform-provider-mgc/docs-extra/guides/dbaas-creation.md

 page_title: "DBaaS Creation"
 subcategory: "Guides"
 description: |-
-  How to create a database intance or cluster with terraform.
+  How to create a database instance or cluster with terraform.
 ---

 # Getting Started with DBaaS on Magalu Cloud